The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Results

 \subsection{Baseline Fitting}

-Our baseline full-shape analysis fits the power spectrum monopole and quadrupole over the range $ 0.02 \leq k\leq 0.2\, \hmpc$, using the standard $\EFT$ model without applying the correction factor of redshift catastrophics.
+Our baseline full-shape analysis fits the power spectrum monopole and quadrupole over the range $ 0.02 \leq k\leq 0.2\, \hmpc$, using the standard $\EFT$ model without including the damping term from redshift uncertainty or the correction factor from redshift catastrophics.
 We adopt two fitting strategies, ShapeFit and Full-Modeling, to extract cosmological information.
-The results are presented within the standard flat-$\LCDM$ model, assuming a BBN prior on baryon abundance $\Ob$, and wide Gaussian prior on spectral index $\ns$.
-The cosmological inference is performed using the \desilike\footnote{\url{https://github.com/cosmodesi/desilike}} package and parameter priors are set to the same as the those in DESI DR1 full-shape analysis \cite{collaboration_desi_2025}.
+The results are presented within the standard flat-$\LCDM$ model assuming a BBN prior on baryon abundance $\Ob$ and wide Gaussian prior on spectral index $\ns$.
+The cosmological inference is performed using the \desilike\footnote{\url{https://github.com/cosmodesi/desilike}} package and parameter priors are set to the same as the those in DESI DR1 full-shape analysis \cite{desi_collaboration_desi_2025-1}.
 The parameter space is sampled with the code \emcee~\cite{foreman-mackey_emcee_2013}.
 All plots and confidence intervals are generated using the \getdist\, package~\cite{lewis_getdist_2025}.
 Beside the baseline full-shape analysis, we also evaluate the impact of redshift errors on BAO fitting.
 These results are discussed in \cref{Apd:BAO fitting}.